Rather Be

 "Rather Be" has also become an international hit in part due to the song's video becoming a viral hit on YouTube.
-Filmed in Tokyo and featuring Haruka Abe, it has over 709 million views.
+Filmed in Tokyo and featuring Haruka Abe, it has over 800 million views.
 It won the Best Dance Recording category at the 2015 Grammy Awards in the United States.

 Background and composition

 "Rather Be" was written by Clean Bandit keyboardist Jack Patterson, Nicole Marshall and James Napier (frequent collaborator of Disclosure), and was produced by Clean Bandit cellist Grace Chatto and Patterson.

-"Rather Be" performs in the key of G♯ minor, in common time and at a light tempo of 121 beats per minute.
-It follows a chord progression of G♯m–D♯m/F♯–Emaj7–B The track's instrumentation includes a violin, chiptune-style synth blips, a slow bass, piano and vocals.
+"Rather Be" is recorded in the key of G-sharp minor (although is frequently notated in sheet music in the easier to play key of A minor due to the songs popularity), in common time and at a light tempo of 120 beats per minute.
+The track's instrumentation includes a violin, chiptune-style synth blips, a slow bass, piano and vocals.
 According to Pandora.com, the song features a "vocal counterpoint", a subtle "buildup/breakdown", use of "modal harmonies", the use of "chordal patterning" and "staccato synths".